You Are Renting Attention

 63%

-of Fortune 500 CMOs no longer report directly to the CEO
+of Fortune 500 CMOs no longer report to the CEO

 Forrester, 2025